 I don’t have the confidence to start writing a novel?

 That’s okay, writing can be daunting and remember nobody is born with confidence so don’t worry.
-Confidence is something you acquire by doing.
+Confidence is something you acquire by doing – demonstrated performance.
 Think of anything that you are confident in right now and recall the steps you took to get there.
 Whatever that is for you, I bet you weren’t good at it when you started and therefore weren’t confident, but you must have kept going.
 If there is a secret when it comes to confidence and writing it is to really enjoy the story you want to tell.
-Apart from it being a driving force, if you love your idea, then others will love it too, because they can sense you passion, and that should give you the confidence to start.
+Apart from it being a driving force, if you love your idea, then others will love it too, because they can sense your passion, and that should give you the drive to start.

 How do I find my voice?

 At the beginning, I wouldn’t worry too much about finding your voice, as this will only bog you down and zap your creative flow.
 I would focus on being honest about the subject/story you want to write, and if you start from a point of authenticity your voice will naturally follow.
 Also, don't try to be clever or to copy a particular style as this will hinder you more.
-Just concentrate on what excites you and be honest with how you express it.
+Concentrate on what excites you and be honest with how you express it.
 If you do these things at the beginning, you will surprise yourself, and your writing voice will find you.

 How do you get ideas?